trifectatechfoundation/teach-rs/README.md

 ### Support teach-rs

-We are in search of further funding for this project.
-Contact us if you´re interested, or [sponsor](https://github.com/sponsors/tweedegolf) our work.
-At the moment, any one-time or montly donation would support the maintenance of the project.
-Larger donations would enable us to create new modules and improve existing course material.
+Contact us if you´re interested in financially supporting the maintenance and further development of the teach-rs resources.
+See [trifectatech.org/support](https://trifectatech.org/support/).
+You can also sponsor our work through [GitHub sponsors](https://github.com/sponsors/trifectatechfoundation).